 If you are applying for a license to practice psychology in the state of Maryland or Pennsylvania and completed a doctoral program in psychology that was obtained outside of the U.S. and Canada, contact our office for application materials.

-Laura is the National Register’s point person for credentials banking by doctoral students and postdoctoral trainees.
-She oversees the credential review process as well as licensure verification, hospital staff membership, and international degree evaluation programs.
-Laura works with the Executive Officer and the Committee on Professional Practice and Ethics (COPPE) to enforce the “Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Misconduct.”
-Laura also has an essential role performing education and training evaluations and is the primary point of contact for doctoral students and postdoctoral trainees banking their credentials in preparation for the Health Service Psychologist credential.
+Laura manages the National Register’s credentialing, compliance, ethics, and international degree evaluation programs.
+She also works with the Executive Officer and the Committee on Professional Practice and Ethics (COPPE) to enforce the “Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Misconduct.”
+Laura has an essential role performing education and training evaluations and is the primary point of contact for doctoral students and postdoctoral trainees banking their credentials in preparation for the Health Service Psychologist credential.
 She also serves as a primary point of contact for internationally trained psychologists in pursuit of US licensure.